U.S. picks Northrop Grumman to build next long-range bomber

 “We will have further discussions with our customer before determining our next steps,” the companies said in a joint statement after the Air Force announced the contract winner.

-Northrop Chief Executive Wes Bush hailed the news.
-“Our team has the resources in place to execute this important program, and we’re ready to get to work,” Bush said.
+Northrop Chief Executive Wes Bush said his company had “the resources in place to execute this important program, and we’re ready to get to work,” Bush said.

 McAleese said the contract would “give Northrop a fundamentally new lease on life and would return them immediately to growth.”